Stono/Npmzor/README.md

   - Caching of both Index queries and TGZ packages

 To be done:
-  - SHA checking of cached packages against the latest index
+  - SHA checking of cached packages against the latest index (corruption and new version protection)
   - Configuration of proxy by NPM endpoint rather than globally
   - Logging to file (only console works at the moment)
   - Converting into /bin NPM module
+  - Publishing on registry.npmjs.org

 # Npmzor [![Build Status](https://secure.travis-ci.org/Stono/Npmzor.png?branch=develop)](http://travis-ci.org/Stono/Npmzor) [![Dependency Status](https://david-dm.org/Stono/Npmzor.svg)](https://david-dm.org/Stono/Npmzor)
 NPMZor is a aggregating, caching proxy for NPM.